AirHelp: History

 AirHelp was founded in January 2013 by Henrik Zillmer.
 In its first year, the company launched websites in eight countries and five languages.

 In March 2014, AirHelp graduated from Y Combinator’s prestigious Winter Class startup accelerator program in Silicon Valley.
 Two months later, in May 2014, the company won the Spark Award for innovation at the inaugural Collision Conference in Las Vegas, distinguishing itself from over 500 other applicants.
 That same year, AirHelp was named Best Danish Startup of the Year by the Nordic Startup Awards.

 In October 2015, AirHelp released the first edition of the AirHelp Score, a ranking system evaluating the world’s major airlines based on on-time performance, customer opinion, and compensation processing.

 In August 2016, AirHelp raised $12 million in Series A funding.
 The round included investment from Khosla Ventures and Evan Williams, co-founder and former CEO of Twitter.

 In January 2017, the company launched AirHelp+, a membership program that ensures eligible passengers receive 100% of their compensation.
 In March of the same year, AirHelp introduced Herman, the world’s first AI-powered legal assistant, designed to streamline compensation claim processing at scale.

-In January 2018, AirHelp co-founded APRA (Association of Passenger Rights Advocates), an organization aimed at advancing passenger rights globally.
+In January 2018, AirHelp co-founded APRA (Association of Passenger Rights Advocates) with other portals including Flightright, Reclamadores and Skyrefund, an organization aimed at advancing passenger rights globally.
 Later that year, in November 2018, the company won the Launch People’s Choice Award at the Phocuswright Conference.

 In July 2019, AirHelp expanded into Brazil, enabling it to assist passengers under the country's ANAC 400 regulation.

 In 2020, during the global COVID-19 pandemic and the near-total halt of air travel, AirHelp continued advocating for air passenger rights, particularly concerning cash refunds for canceled flights.
 In September 2020, the company began offering a Complete plan for AirHelp+ members, which included access to airport lounges in cases of flight delays.